JohnPaton/airbase/README.md

 An easy downloader for the AirBase air quality data.

-Airbase is an air-quality database provided by the European Environment Agency (EEA).
+AirBase is an air quality database provided by the European Environment Agency (EEA).
 The data is available for download at
 [the portal](http://discomap.eea.europa.eu/map/fme/AirQualityExport.htm), but
 the interface makes it a bit time consuming to do bulk downloads.
-Hence, an easy Python-baesd interface.
+Hence, an easy Python-based interface.

 ## Installation